Chiara Ferrari

 Associate Professor

-Chiara Ferrari is a specialist in nineteenth and twentieth century Italian literature.
+Chiara Ferrari is a specialist in 20-century Italian literature.
 Her research and teaching interests include fascism and culture, gender studies, autobiography, travel and transnational narratives, and critical theory.
 She has taught at the College of William and Mary and New York University.
+She is a member of the Graduate Faculty in the Doctoral Program in Comparative Literature at the CUNY Graduate Center.

 Professor Ferrari is currently working on a book that focuses on the juxtaposition of decorum and social station in narrative portrayals by prominent Italian writers from the 1920s to the 1960s.